satriowputra/disaster_response_app/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here].

-If you want to run web app locally, run app.py and go to http://0.0.0.0 to see the app.
+Please run this web app locally, run app.py and go to http://0.0.0.0 to see the app.